 ANNA: I feel the same way.
 What is the ratio of tragic deaths to non-tragic deaths per volume?

-MELINDA: I also would like to see some statistics on this.
+MJ: I also would like to see some statistics on this.
 Yes.

 SEAN: Also, lest you think there’s only omnibuses, there’s the 18th volume of Battle Angel Alita: Last Order.